openshift/training/beta-3-setup.md

         -v MYSQL_USER=userMXG,MYSQL_PASSWORD=slDrggRv,MYSQL_DATABASE=root \
         | osc create -f -

+`osc process` can be passed values for parameters, which will override auto-generation.

-It may take a little while for the mysql container to download from the Docker Hub (if you didn't pre-fetch it), which can cause the frontend application to appear broken if it is restarted.
-In reality it's simply polling for the database connection to become active.
-It's a good idea to verify that the database is running at this point.
-If you don't happen to have a mysql client installed you can verify it's running with curl:
+It may take a little while for the MySQL container to download (if you didn't pre-fetch it).
+It's a good idea to verify that the database is running before continuing.
+If you don't happen to have a MySQL client installed you can still verify MySQL is running with curl:

     curl `osc get services | grep database | awk '{print $4}'`:5434

-Obviously mysql doesn't speak HTTP so you'll see garbled output like this (however, you'll know your database is running!):
+MySQL doesn't speak HTTP so you will see garbled output like this (however, you'll know your database is running!):

     5.6.2K\l-7mA<��F/T:emsy'TR~mysql_native_password!��#08S01Got packets out of order